SoftUni-Internal/interactive-content/EN/00-Stack-and-Queues/02-Stack-Last-In-First-Out-LIFO.md

 [/code-editor]
 [task-description]
 ## Description
-Write a program that takes 2 types of browser instructions:
+Write a program that takes 2 types of browser commands:

-- Normal navigation: a URL is set, given by a string
+- Normal navigation: a URL, provided in string format

-- The string `back` that sets the current URL to the last set URL
+- `back` - command that sets the current URL to the last set URL

-After each instruction, the program should **print the current URL**.
+After each command, the program should **print the current URL**.

-If the **back** instruction can not be executed, print `no previous URLs`.
+If the **back** command can not be executed, print `no previous URLs`.

-The input **ends** with the `Home` command, then simply you have to **stop the program**.
+The input **ends** with the `Home` command. **Stop the program** when you receive this command.

 ## Examples